bseltz-cohesity/scripts/powershell/viewDR/README.md

 ## Components

 * viewDRcollect.ps1: collect view metatdata at the primary site
-* viewDRclone.ps1: recover a view at the DR site
+* viewDRclone.ps1: clone views at the DR site
-* viewDRcloneAll.ps1: recover all views at the DR site
+* viewDRdelete.ps1: delete views (from primary, or from DR after a DR test or failback)
 * cohesity-api.ps1: the Cohesity REST API helper module

 First, create a location to store view metadata that whill be reachable from both the primary and DR sites.
 It is strongly recommended that this location be at the DR site so that it will be available at time of recovery.